Description

 Verses 4 to 6 say, "Then I saw thrones and seated on them were those who had been given authority to judge.
 I also saw the souls of those who had been beheaded because of the testimony about Jesus and because of the word of God.
 These had not worshiped the beast or his image and had refused to receive his mark on their forehead or hand.
 They came to life and reigned with Christ for a thousand years.
 5 (The rest of the dead did not come to life until the thousand years were finished.)
 This is the first resurrection.
 6 Blessed and holy is the one who takes part in the first resurrection.
 The second death has no power over them, but they will be priests of God and of Christ, and they will reign with him for a thousand years.".

 This is a judgment and rewarding of righteous believers.
 Taking this passage on its own, it is portrayed as a judgment only of those believers who paid the ultimate price and were martyred for their faith.
-In verse 5, 'the first resurrection' is the same as the resurrection and rapture described by Paul in 1 Thessalonians 4:16-17.
-This portrayal seems to be inclusive of all true Christians, not merely those who have been martyred.
+In verse 5, 'the first resurrection' is the same as the resurrection that precedes the rapture of living believers as described by Paul in 1 Thessalonians 4:16-17.
+According to Paul it seems to be inclusive of all true Christians, not merely those who have been martyred.
 In John 6:39-40, 44 and 54, Jesus makes it clear that God's will is for all Christians to be 'raised up at the last day'.
 Similarly Jesus describes the rapture in an all inclusive manner in Matthew 24:31, "And he will send his angels with a loud trumpet blast, and they will gather his elect from the four winds, from one end of heaven to the other".
 Consequently, I understand that Jesus and Paul give us the 'wide-angle view' of the resurrection and rapture.
 Here in Revelation, John gets a very 'zoomed-in view' and sees only the martyrs.
 As a reward, these martyrs are made priests of God and are allowed to rule with Christ for the thousand years.
 Those who receive this reward are called 'blessed and holy'.
 The second death has no power over them, meaning that they need not fear the judgment at the end of the Millennium, or the lake of fire (see verse 14).

 Is it only martyrs who rule with Christ?
 In Jesus' Parable of the Minas in Luke 19:17 the king says to the servant with ten minas, "Well done, good slave!
 Because you have been faithful in a very small matter, you will have authority over ten cities".
 So ruling with Jesus is presented as a reward for faithful service, without any mention of martyrdom.
 Similarly, in 2 Timothy 2:11-12, Paul says, "If we died with him, we will also live with him.
 If we endure, we will also reign with him".
+That said, Paul clearly understood that the Christian martyrs would be especially rewarded.
+In Philippians 3:10 he said of his own wishes, "My aim is to know him, to experience the power of his resurrection, to share in his sufferings, and to be like him in his death, and so, somehow, to attain to the resurrection from the dead".
+According to church tradition, Paul's wish was granted in that he was beheaded for his faith in Rome in about 67 AD, on the same day that the Apostle Peter was crucified upside down.

 During the Millennium, Earth will be populated by survivors from the Great Tribulation, and will be ruled over by Jesus and those whom he appoints to rule with him.
 At the beginning of the Millennium, it seems that the survivors will be few in number compared to Earth's population today (see my commentary on Revelation 6:8).
-If all true Christians who have ever lived were appointed to rule with Christ, Earth's rulers would greatly outnumber the survivors they rule over.
+If all true Christians who have ever lived were appointed to rule with Christ, then surely Earth's rulers would greatly outnumber the survivors they rule over.
 Ruling with Christ is therefore a reward and privilege given to a select few who have shown themselves worthy.
-My assumption is that the rest of resurrected Christians spend the Millennium enjoying life in the New Jerusalem (see Revelation 21:10).
+My guess is that the rest of resurrected Christians spend the Millennium enjoying life in the New Jerusalem (see Revelation 21:10).

 Verse 4 is very specific about the method by which Christians will be martyred during the Great Tribulation - they will be beheaded.
 This is the method of execution prescribed in Quran 47:4, and practiced by the Prophet Mohammed when he beheaded 600 Jewish prisoners from the Qurayza tribe (see my commentary on Revelation 17:6).
 It is one of many clues pointing to the Antichrist as a Muslim, and to his empire as a revived Islamic Empire.

 The judgment of Christians is also described by Jesus in Matthew 25:31-46.
 In that passage Jesus separates true Christians from false Christians, portrayed as him separating the sheep from the goats.
-That raises an important question about the rapture (Matthew 24:31, 1 Thessalonians 24:16-17).
+That raises an important question about the rapture (Matthew 24:31, 1 Thessalonians 24:16-17, Revelation 7:9-17).
 It is commonly assumed that only true Christians are raptured and that false Christians are left behind.
 But if the rapture separates the true from the false, then there is no further need to separate the sheep from the goats.
 Jesus' description of the rapture (Matthew 24:31), together with the Parable of the Weeds (Matthew 13:24-30, 36-40), the Parable of the Net (Matthew 13:47-50), and the judgment of Matthew 25:31-46, all seem to imply an inclusive rapture of all living Christians, both true and false.

 Satan's Final Defeat (v7-10)

-Verses 7 to 8a say, "Now when the thousand years are finished, Satan will be released from his prison 8 and will go out to deceive the nations at the four corners of the earth, Gog and Magog, to bring them together for the battle".
+Verses 7 to 8a say, "Now when the thousand years are finished, Satan will be released from his prison and will go out to deceive the nations at the four corners of the earth, Gog and Magog, to bring them together for the battle".

 Just as it may seem strange that God allowed Satan into the garden of Eden where he could tempt Adam and Eve, it perhaps seems strange that God releases Satan for a short time at the end of the Millennium.
 Once again he is allowed to tempt and deceive the earth's inhabitants, bringing chaos and war for a short time.
 Apparently the generations that are born and raised during the Millennium must be tested before God allows them to enter his new heaven and new earth for the rest of eternity.